kammitama5/kammitama5.github.io/_posts/2023-02-03-Friday-February-3rd.md

 - They use zero-patterns: a system of integer polynomials that are allowed to be mapped to any field (see Rónyai et al, who gave a bound for each field).
 - Great; they describe Zero patterns.
   - For Rónyai et al; they state that their methods are motivated by: (1) the "branching program" model in computing (yuck computers lol), (2) a lower bound in the span program model for computing Boolean functions (3) Alon's paper which gives a nearly tight Ramsey bound for matrices whose entries are defined by zero-patterns of a sequence of polynomials.
 Bonus: the paper has open questions! (strangely, very common in a lot of papers I've been reading lately!)
+- Mayhew, Newman, Welsh and Whittle paper describe the property as "...most matroids are not coordinatizable over any field (or even any division ring)" (writing this out because apparently unlike CS, Math people don't really like when you do the "et al" thing, as their names are alphabetical on papers, which means that some people will never be "cited regularly" with the "et al" methods of CS).

 ## Zero Patterns
 - If each monomial additively can be written as the product of two monomials of degree at most ```d_1, d_2``` in in ```d_1 + d_2 \choose d_1``` ways, we can use this to say something about initial inequality ```||f + g|| \leq ||f|| + ||g||```.